strategineer/personal-website/content/tabletop/lobg/gming.md

 Petrified prisoner of the Medusa.
 A wooden scrap golem with the personality of doddering old man and a Reincarnation spell carved into his back which would kill him if read.
 Bit of an asshole.

 Wants
-: Doesn’t really want or not want anything.
-Praxagoras is pretty much cool with whatever you’re into.
+: Doesn't really want or not want anything.
+Praxagoras is pretty much cool with whatever you're into.

 ## Prince Cylodon Kempi
 › Archive 163